CaseyManning/StrippedUR5Control/README.md

 Then, go to 'System > Network` and copy down the IP address.

-Create a file titled `config.json` in the scrambld directory.
+Create a file titled `config.json` in this directory.
 Then, add the following line with the IP address from the robot.

 `{"ip": "the robot's ip address here"}`